nais/doc/observability/tracing/README.md

 A [robust ecosystem of libraries](https://www.jaegertracing.io/docs/1.20/client-libraries/) exist for several languages.

 This mode of using Jaeger is not currently supported by NAIS, but if there is a need, it would be easy to implement.
-This is largely documented here to see if there is any demand.
+This is largely mentioned here to see if there is any demand.
 If there is, please contact Tore Sinding Bekkedal.